 The thing we loved most about our food tour with Take Walks is that it hit just about every cross-section of food you'll find: fruit and veggie markets, meat markets, food stalls (where we tried the infamous lampredotto- delicious), to table wine shops, a restaurant stall for a meal, and finishing with gelato and coffee.
 (Yes, we were stuffed).

 This tour was even better in that our guide was a trained Dante scholar, and would weave in tidbits about the famous poet wherever he could.
 Food and history all in one?
 Sign us up to do this one again and again and again.

-Our second tour of Florence with Walks of Italy was an evening walking tour to take a deep dive into the history of one of the most interesting cities in Europe.
+Our second tour of Florence with Take Walks was an evening walking tour to take a deep dive into the history of one of the most interesting cities in Europe.